Frequently Asked Questions

 A: We do accept dogs that are not yet spayed or neutered, however if it distracts the other dogs or causes issues we will no longer be able to accommodate.
+All dogs must be fixed by 1 year old.
 We do not accept females in heat.

 Q: Are there any age restrictions?